nucleom42/validy/README.md

 **Problem:**

 * Want to have an easy way to validate instance variables in plain ruby object like in Active Record model?
-* Wants to easily enrich you class with validation methods like: **valid?, errors** ..?
+* Wants to easily enrich you class with validation methods like: **valid?, invalid?, errors** ..?
 * Wants to standardize you code for services where responsibility is near to validation?

 **Solution:**

-* Just include Validy into your class
+* Just include **Validy** into your class
-* Define a name of the **validation action method** with validy_on helper method
-* Implement **validation action method** with either inbuilt validation methods ( required, optional, type, condition ) or mannual ones.
+* Define rules for validation behaviour with **validy_on**, where:
+  1. **method** is custom defined instance method name which is expected to be implemented with validation context.
+  2. **setters** list of instance variable's names setters of which will trigger global validation context.
-* When your class will be instantiated like MyClass.new or trigger validation will be processed,
+* So validation context will be triggered, either when **new** instance wil be instantiated or **validation method** will be explicitly called
-* by explicitly call **validation action method** without or with the bang ( Raising an error will be reflected correspondingly )

 **Notes:**

 * Wants to force raising an exception while creating an object if validation failed?
-Add to your **validation action method** bang postfix
-* and that will do all of the magic!
+Add to your **validation action method** bang postfix and that will do all of the magic!
 ## Install

 ```ruby